DevAdvancer/Study-notes-Viewer/src/data/markdown/fullstack.md

 Output: <br />
 ![imageresponsive](/images/responsive.png)

-> End of the CSS for more refer documentation for exam enough. and also please go through the meadia queries for more information.
+> End of the CSS for more refer documentation for exam enough. and also please go through the media queries for more information.

 ---